ermig1979/Synet/README.md

 Inference Engine Test project for Linux
 =======================================
-To build test to compare Synet and [Inference Engine](https://github.com/opencv/dldt) for Linux you can run folowing bash script:
+To build test to compare Synet and [Inference Engine](https://github.com/opencv/dldt) for Linux you can run following bash script:

     ./build.sh inference_engine